 What are the symptoms of Addison’s disease?

-Signs of Addison’s can include:
+Signs of Addison’s disease in dogs can include:

 - Anorexia (i.e. lack of appetite)